 Thankfully 2022 is a witness to that shift — here are key observations for further developments this year.

 The Rise (and Repercussions) of Digital Accessibility in 2022

 In my experience with digital transformation Request for Proposals and new project mandates, the past year marks a stark change.
 Brands are shifting their thinking about Web Content Accessibility Guidelines (WCAG) compliance and using their decision when picking digital solution partners.

 WCAG sets out guidelines that web entities must meet to be compliant.
 Simply, it can include alternative text for images, ease-of-use navigation, and closed captions for audio and video content.
 This compliance is essential to avoid potential litigation.
 Certainly, the multitude of publicized lawsuits for non-compliant online properties has contributed to this shift in priority.

-Just as important as the financial impact, however, is the impact to a brand’s identity.
-Society increasingly demands a global standard for diversity, equity and inclusion (DE&I).
+Just as important as the financial impact, however, is the impact on a brand’s identity.
+Society increasingly demands a global standard for diversity, equity, and inclusion (DE&I).
 It follows that a non-inclusive digital experience can do irreparable harm to brand equity.
 Thus, an inclusive, compliant digital experience enhances a brand’s positioning.

 8 Digital Accessibility Priorities in 2023